 And with that thought, I went back to the authoritative book, The Life of the Buddha, by Bhikkhu Nanamoli, to see what the Buddha actually said on this subject.
 As a note, most of the passages in this book are taken directly from the Pali canon, which is the most immediate and direct presentation of the Buddha’s life and teachings.

 What I found, and had surprisingly missed on previous readings, was that the teaching of “no self” is not a teaching of the Buddha.
 Instead, this is yet another example of a translation having been used for English fluidity but having the unfortunate consequence of changing the meaning for it’s intended Western audience and creating barriers.

-What the Buddha did, at various times, was enumerate all the things that were “not self,” basically all the things that make up our ego, our learned experience, the clinging aggregates.
+What the Buddha did, at various times, was enumerate all the things that were “not self.”
+He said to his disciples, "If it causes you suffering, it is not you, it is not yours, it is not your self."
+Basically all the things that make up our ego, our learned experience, the clinging aggregates, the cause of our suffering.
 For example, he said that form, feelings, perceptions, mental formations, and consciousness are impermanent, of dependence origination, and are not self.
 In “The Doctrine,” he stated that these attributes should be regarded as, “This is not mine, this is not what I am, this is not my self.”

 At one point, the Buddha is asked whether the self exists.
 He doesn’t respond.
 Then he is asked if the self doesn’t exist.
 He again doesn’t respond.
 When Ananda asks him afterwords why he did not answer the question, the Buddha said that regardless how he would answer, it would be confusing because it would contradict some other aspect of the teaching or would confirm one point of view versus another.
 In this as in other instances, we find that there is no right answer because all is one; there is just one’s true Buddha nature.